Mont Tremblant isn’t only a winter destination. It’s equally as fun in the summer!

 EAT, EAT, EAT!

 I swear that when I travel anywhere, whether it’s the summer or the winter, I spend half of my time eating.
 Thankfully, Tremblant is extremely vegan-friendly and I found an overwhelming amount of delicious plant-based menu options.
-While I’ll be writing in much more detail about the vegan food at Mont Tremblant, here’s a small selection of what I ate.
+Here’s a small selection of what I ate.